 - SOCIAL MEDIA AS A MARKETING PLATFORM – Use social media to market and publicise your services/product.
 After all, why would you want to pay for marketing when you have over 500+ Facebook friends through whom, you have access to hundreds of thousands of potential customers?

 - 24/7 START-UP MENTALITY – When you are in start-up mode, you will walk more and do more things yourself to save money.
-Your friends will call you tight because you are not out having a beer anymore but keep moving and keep your focus.
+Post COVID, your friends will call you tight because you are not out socialising any more but just moving and keep your focus.

 - PARTNERS ARE IMPORTANT – There are occasions when you cannot do everything because you do not have the know how or technical skills and this is why partnerships are so important.
-You may be an accounting student and your friend is an IT student; time to do some barter trade, my friend.
-Also ensure you market their service too.
+You may be an accounting student and your friend is an IT student; time to do some barter trade.
+Also ensure you market their services too.
 Too many of our youth receive a favour and then move on – sometimes with not even a Thank You.
 This is short term thinking.

 - RE-INVEST CASH BACK IN TO THE BUSINESS – Never confuse the money from the business (even Ksh 20 shillings), as your own personal money.
 Do not get any emotional attachment to any money you make from the business.
 This is not your money.
 Sacrifice for a few years first before you enjoy the fruits of your labour.

 - VIEW YOUR FELLOW YOUTH AS POTENTIAL CUSTOMERS – Many youth do not see the potential their peers hold.
 I cannot stress how much potential our youth have – I see it everyday.
 If only they too would see this.
 Our youth need to unite and put their egos aside.
 Many prefer to call themselves CEOs of companies earning zero, than be a small partner in a company that could earn them more, were they to combine all their specialist skills.
+These are challenging times and call for unity.
 To read more posts by Miriam, click HERE

 Photo Credit: http://cw.iabc.com